 Q Acoustics 3020i

-It is the perfect pair of speakers for the average living room of any music-lovers house and our pick for bookshelf pick in $300 range.
+It is the perfect pair of speakers for the average living room of any music-lovers house and our pick for bookshelf pick in the $300 range.

-They are a little hard to fit in the shelves but do have a great bottom end – as discussed in full Q Acoustics 3020i review.
+They are a little hard to fit in the shelves but do have a great bottom end – as discussed in the full Q Acoustics 3020i review.

 With the ability to plug adding the company´s own satellite, speakers and subwoofer can make a killer 5.1 system for your favorite movies or Pink Floyd concerts.

 We think with these specs and award-winning design you can’t go wrong.